Jean-Jacques Ekindi: As an opposition leader in the early 1990s

 In opposition, Ekindi founded a new party, the MP; he has been the MP's National President since it was founded on 23 August 1991.
 He participated in a rally held by the National Coordination of Opposition Parties and Associations (NCOPA) in Douala on 23–24 September 1991, and on that occasion he was arrested and treated so badly that he required hospitalization.
 30 to 60 people were arrested when they protested in Douala against Ekindi's arrest.
 Ekindi was in custody for less than 24 hours and was released without charge at the request of foreign consuls.

 Ekindi was the MP candidate in the October 1992 presidential election.
 During the campaign, Cameroon Radio Television (CRTV) refused to air a segment produced by the Ekindi campaign on 2 October, judging that the segment included "'vociferous attacks' against the CPDM and 'insulting and defamatory words against Paul Biya'".
 The National Communication Board reviewed this decision and decided to allow the segment to be aired on 7 October.
 Further messages from the Ekindi campaign on 9 October and 10 October were not allowed to be aired, however; according to the government, this was because Ekindi was "not respecting legal provisions".
 According to the official results of the 1992 election, Ekindi received 0.79% of the vote (a total of 23,525 votes) and placed fifth.
 His best performance was in the Far North Province, where he won 9,903 votes.

 When Biya garnered the nickname "Lion Man" (l'homme lion) at the time of the 1992 presidential election, Ekindi in turn garnered the nickname "Lion Hunter" (chasseur du lion) for his fierce opposition to Biya.
 Ekindi's stance on the issue of federalism varied at the time.
-He backed the idea on 4 February 1992 and urged Biya to not ignore the Anglophone problem, arguing that concerns about the possibility of Anglophone secession were baseless because the Anglophone parties were not seeking secession.
+He backed the idea on 4 February 1992 and urged Biya not to ignore the Anglophone problem, arguing that concerns about the possibility of Anglophone secession were baseless because the Anglophone parties were not seeking secession.
 However, he said in April 1992 that a unitary state was preferable because it would be less expensive than federalism.